PaulBratslavsky/migration-guide-stream-post/README.md

 ## Outline

 - Things To Consider
-- the migration process overview
+- The Migration Process Overview
-- the migration
+- The Migration
-  - intro
+  - Intro
-  - set up the base project
+  - Set Up the Base Project
-  - set up a reference project
+  - Set Up a Reference Project
-  - migration steps walkthrough
+  - Migration Steps Walkthrough
-    - step 1: point to a new database
+    - Step 1: Point to a New Database
-    - step 2: updating the config.js folder
+    - Step 2: Updating the config.js Folder
-    - step 3: using codemods
+    - Step 3: Using Codemods
-    - step 4: updating the dependencies
+    - Step 4: Updating the Dependencies
-    - step 5: updating the generic routes
+    - Step 5: Updating the Generic Routes
-    - step 6: updating the generic controllers
+    - Step 6: Updating the Generic Controller
-    - step 7: updating the generic services
+    - Step 7: Updating the Generic Services
-    - note on errors
+    - Note on Errors
-- Strapi customizations
+- Strapi Customizations
-  - how to create a custom controller
+  - How To Create a Custom Controller
-  - how to create a custom resolver
+  - How To Create a Custom Resolver
-  - where to find help
+  - Where To Find Help
 - Conclusion

 ## Things To Consider